GARLIC MUSTARD

 Distinguishing Feature : The leaves smell of garlic when crushed.

-Garlic Mustard smells of garlic when the leaves are crushed.
+Garlic Mustard smells of garlic when the leaves are crushed and taste of mustard.
 It is edible; the seed containing pods can be fried, or the seeds crushed as a condiment.
 The leaves can be added to savoury dishes, or eaten raw on sandwiches.

 The leaves yield a yellow dye.